-You may not waste any fish or crayfish or permit them to be wasted or spoiled.
+In most instances, you may not waste any fish or crayfish or allow them to be wasted or spoiled.
 Waste means to abandon a fish or crayfish or allow it to spoil or be used in a manner not normally associated with its beneficial use.
 For example, using the meat of game fish as fertilizer or for trapping bait is not considered a beneficial use of the meat.